Is becoming a doctor right for me?

 How to become a Doctor

-A pre-med student will typically obtain a bachelor of science degree in biology or chemistry.
+A pre-med student will typically obtain a Bachelor's Degree in Biology or Chemistry.
 This degree typically takes four years to complete, and all prerequisites for medical school must be met.
 After completing the first four years, the aspiring doctor must pass the Medical College Admission Test (MCAT), a standardized exam that takes several hours to complete.

 Students will typically then spend four years in medical school.
 The first two years are spent doing classroom and laboratory work.
 The last two years are spent doing clinical rotations, or clerkships, in different medical departments, such as general practice, pediatrics, internal medicine, osteopathy, psychiatry, and surgery.
 By experiencing these areas, students get the chance to decide on their specialty.
 Clinical rotations are conducted in hospitals and are always monitored by professionals.